csci104/site/homework/hw3/programming/index.md

 + Make sure there are no compilation errors and warnings, along with no Valgrind errors.
 + By default, we will grade your latest commit (unless it's after the late deadline) so if you are satisfied with your Actions report, you are done!
 If you want an earlier commit to be graded, you must fill out the `Homework Submit SHA Form` form found on the [home page](https://bytes.usc.edu/cs104/) before the late deadline.
 + **WARNING:** While a green checkmark is better than a red X, it may not mean that your program had no issues.
 Please check the Actions summary as mentioned earlier!
+  - A common issue for failure is that the file name capitalization doesn't match exactly what we said to do.
+This also includes the capitalization in Makefile and any #includes in your code.

 ### Commit then Re-clone your Repository (Optional)